fabric8-quickstarts/karaf-camel-amq/README.redhat.md

 To install this quickstart from the command line type

-The example can be built and deployed using a single goal:
+The example can be built with:

-    mvn -Pf8-local-deploy
+    mvn clean install

 This requires you have [setup your local computer](http://fabric8.io/guide/getStarted/develop.html) to work with docker and kubernetes.